intunehub/Intune-Company-Portal/README.md

 1. Launch the app and select **Sign In**.
 2. Enter your work or school email and select **Next**.
-3. Enter your password and click **Sign In**.
-4. Your credentials are being verified.
+3. Your credentials are being verified.
 You will be granted access to the application and your organization's resources upon successful validation.
-5. If prompted, complete any additional security verification, such as **multi-factor authentication** (MFA).
+4. If prompted, complete any additional security verification, such as multi-factor authentication (MFA).
-6. Once signed in, you can **access your dashboard and linked organizational services**.